onur-zengin/python-cisco-iosxr/README.md

     configuration lines missing or commented out, it will then apply its default configuration settings for the missing parameter(s) and continue running.

+   __Note__: Although the main program can operate without a configuration file, the utility scripts `pniDiscovery.py`
+    and `pniMonitory_livenessCheck.py` do require it.

   __3.1.
 STARTUP CONFIGURATION__